Superintendent Weekly Update

 Since we are already accessing a line of credit for our usual general fund expenses, we will have to be very strategic about spreading our ESSER III expenditures over the next two fiscal years.
 For instance, we plan to expend approximately $1 mil. in the 2021-2022 fiscal year from Sept.
 1 to Aug.
 31, with the additional amount of about $505,865 being spent in the 2022-2023 fiscal year.

-Our plan for expenditure of ESSER III funds is available by clicking HERE.
+Our plan for the expenditure of ESSER III funds is available by clicking HERE.
 There were other requests submitted for ESSER III that are not included here, but many of them are being addressed with other funding sources available in the district.

 Thank you, again, for providing your input for our amendment.

-Thank you to everyone that provided input relative to our 2020-2021 COVID-19 protocols and items for consideration in the development of our 2021-2022 PCS Plan for Safe Return to School that is available by clicking the link below.
+Thank you to everyone that provided input relative to our 2020-2021 COVID-19 protocols and items for consideration in the development of our 2021-2022 PCS Plan for Safe Return to School which is available by clicking the link below.
 As part of our ESSER funding, we are required to post and periodically review our plan.
 Our plan is included below.

 Our safety team includes certified and non-certified staff members from our early childhood center, elementary school, middle school, and high school, including administrators, nurses, school social workers/licensed mental health practitioners, school psychologists, Plattsmouth Education Association representatives, before and after school program directors, our nutrition services director, our transportation location manager, maintenance, and our school resource officer(s).